 This post may contain affiliate links.
 Please read our disclosure policies.

-9 Steps to Create a Vegetable Garden
+Grow Vegetables in Phoenix: Easy Steps to Create a Vegetable Garden

 - Choose a garden location

-- Plan the garden layout
+- Decide the layout of your garden.

-- Prepare your soil and garden bed
+- Prepare your garden plot.

 - Pick out your seeds or transplants

-Find the Right Spot to Grow Vegetables in Phoenix
+Garden Location: Find the Right Spot to Grow Vegetables in Phoenix